After you get hired, it’s now time to face the equity research interviews.

 MiFID 2 (Markets Financial Instruments Derivative 2) is legislation by the European Union (EU) that will increase the integrity of European markets, protect investors from biased research reports and improve the competitiveness of the financial markets.

 MiFID II affects different financial markets such as stock, fixed income, currency, futures and forwards and derivatives markets.

-Like others this question is also important so we included in our list of Equity Research Interview Questions
+Like others, this question is also essential, so we included in our list of Equity Research Interview Questions

 There could be a tendency to create the report in such a way that it will entice the reader to buy.

 This bias is what MiFID II is trying to avoid.

 As such, research reports and brokerage fees would now be unbundled, meaning, paid separately.

 Because of this change, this could significantly lower the number of clients of equity research, as a lot would not opt to pay for the reports.
 Some equity research firms are planning to cut employees.